AmeerTheInteger/RubyonRails-OSWE/README.md

 # README

-Connecting People is a Socail Network website constructed for the purpose of sorce code auditing.
-Feel free to practice your Adavence Web App Exploits.
+Connecting People is a Social Network website constructed for the purpose of source code auditing.
+Feel free to practice your Advance Web App Exploits.